Donaldina Cameron: Later life and legacy (1934–1968)

 Cameron retired from her missionary work and the Presbyterian Home in 1934.
 She is credited with saving and educating over 2,000 Chinese immigrant women and girls.
 Before her death, she was considered something of a "national icon", and her life story was told in three biographies, some with fictional elements.
 While most attention has been focused on Cameron, her work was made possible by Tien Fuh Wu and other aides, who also took part in dangerous rescues, translated for Cameron, and advocated for trafficked women.

 In 1942, the Presbyterian Home was renamed the Donaldina Cameron House.
 The building still stands today in Chinatown in San Francisco.
-It serves as a multi-service nonprofit agency serving the local Asian communities and promoting Christianity through supportive programs like youth sports, tutoring, and counseling.
+It serves as a multi-service nonprofit agency serving the local Asian communities through supportive youth programs, social services, and counseling.

-After retirement, Donaldina moved to the Palo Alto in 1942.
-She died on January 4, 1968, at the age of 98.
+After retirement, Donaldina moved to Palo Alto in 1942.
+She died there on January 4, 1968, aged 98.

 In popular culture

 Miranda Raison portrays Cameron in the American television series Warrior (2019) as Nellie Davenport.

 The historical fiction novel, The Paper Daughters of Chinatown (2020) by Heather B. Moore includes a fictionalized depiction of Cameron.

+The book "The Phoenix Crown" (2024) by Kate Quinn and Janie Chang, presents a fictional story set within Chinatown and other areas of San Francisco with many mentions of Cameron and her work.